chamedm/calculateRiskPeriod/README.md

   * Orange: 4-7 days
   * Yellow: 7-11 days
   * Green: 11-14 days
-- An initial risk % (initialRisk) is calculated as soon as the reunion is created based on the following metrics and weighting their inputs:
--
--  Red - really contagious: someone from the reunion tested possitive or is showing symptomps up to seven days after the reunion.
--  Orange - not sure if contagiuous: it has passed less than a week since the reunion AND no one has shown symptoms nor tested postive
--  Yellow - mildly contagious:
-- Green
-- It updates every day if no new update is made, e.g. any of the reunion's participant got the virus.
+- The status should update each day according to the above metrics
+- It should calculate a high risk (red) if a participant of the reunion gets infected and logs it on the app
 - Algorithm should take into account the two week span of transmission
+- Algorithm stops calculating after two weeks of the reunion

 ## Non Functional Requirements
 - The risk of reunion is presented easily and visually on the UI
--
+- The algorithm gets the input if any infection is reported
+- The algorithm should run automatically on a new day
+- All information about the reunion should be provided

 ## Deployment URL